Toxotes blythii

 Toxotes blythii, the clouded archerfish or zebra archerfish, is a perciform fish of genus Toxotes.
-It is found in rivers and estuaries in Myanmar, ranging from the lower Irrawaddy to the Tenasserim Division, including lower Sittaung and Salween.
+It is found in rivers and estuaries in Myanmar, ranging from the lower Irrawaddy to the Tanintharyi Region, including lower Sittaung and Salween.
 Unlike some other archerfish, it is restricted to fresh water.
 This species was formerly thought to be identical to T. microlepis (smallscale archerfish).
 However, differences in structure and colouration caused the splitting of T. blythii into a new species.
 It is sometimes seen in the aquarium trade, but is generally rare.

 Description

 For a while, Toxotes blythii was confused with Toxotes microlepis until key characteristics that separated them into different species were found.
 In Toxotes blythii, the depth of body is not half of the total length (without caudal tail), the fourth dorsal spine is about the same length as the third dorsal spine, and the third anal spine is the same length as the third dorsal spine, which is almost as long as the soft rays.
 Also, Toxotes blythii has irregular black spots that ran horizontally on the body and has a black spot sitting below its axilla.
 The archerfishes that possess the ability to shoot streams of water, such as Toxotes blythii, use a network of tubes within the roof of their mouth, along with a well grooved tongue, which aids in water shooting.
 Toxotes blythii has a metallic sheen across its body.
 While Toxotes microlepis has a body depth of one half of its total length without the caudal tail, its fourth dorsal spine is much longer than the third dorsal spine, the third anal spine is a little longer than the second dorsal spine, and the third anal spine is shorter than its soft rays.
 Not only that, but Toxotes microlepis has four vertical black spots on the dorsal region of the fish.
 The shape of the archerfish's spots can sometimes help distinguish different species.
-Toxotes blythii has a mouth the comes to a point, most likely to help with its ability to shoot water, as well as a homocercal tail.
+Toxotes blythii has a mouth that comes to a point, most likely to help with its ability to shoot water, as well as a homocercal tail.
 Syntypes of Toxotes blythii range from 61 to 131 mm in length.
 Archerfishes have ctenoid scales with 3-9 radii originating from the focus point to the anterior margin.
 Also, Toxotes blythii, has among the smallest scales of any archerfish.
 Even though there are few specimens of this species collected, there are many characteristics that distinguish Toxotes blythii from the other archerfishes.